Danny Abramowicz

-Daniel Stanley "Danny" Abramowicz (born July 13, 1945) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+Daniel Stanley Abramowicz (born July 13, 1945) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Xavier Musketeers.
 He played in the NFL for the New Orleans Saints and San Francisco 49ers.
 He was named a first-team All-Pro with the Saints in 1969, when he led the league in receptions.
 He became a coach after his playing career.

 Biography

 Early life

 Born in Steubenville, Ohio, Abramowicz is of Polish/Irish descent.
 He attended Steubenville Catholic Central High School.
 When he was a 5–10, 155-pound senior at Catholic Central, Abramowicz didn't attract much attention from college coaches.
 The only school that offered him a football scholarship was Xavier University in Cincinnati, Ohio.

 He went to Xavier and, as a sophomore, caught 18 passes for 257 yards in his first varsity season.

 His junior year, he finished with 50 catches for 738 yards and eight touchdowns, helping Xavier to an 8–2 season.
 That year Xavier knocked off Miami University, 29–28, Cincinnati, 14–3, and Dayton, 10–0.
 The Musketeers were all but bowl-bound until they dropped a 57–33 decision to Texas Western on the final day of the season despite a 53-yard touchdown reception by Abramowicz.
 At the conclusion of his junior year, he was named to the All-Catholic All-America team (The Brooklyn Tablet).

 During his senior season, he continued as the favorite receiver of quarterback Carroll Williams, catching 34 passes for 585 yards and three touchdowns despite facing constant double coverage.